brianhornick/PowerBI-Bicycle-Business-Project/README.md

 Customers & Sales:

 1. Who are our top customers?
-2. Which stores are seeing the largest revenue growth?
+2. Which stores are seeing the largest revenue growth in the last quarter?
 3. Which staff members are contributing the most to sales?

 Brand and Products: